alevchuk/pstm/lnd-e2e-testing/OTHER.md

 ```

-To relay payements: Close All Channels with no Remote Balance
+To relay payments: Close All Channels with no Remote Balance
 ==============================================================

 This can help if your trying to maximize your chances of being a relay.
 With no Remote Balance there is nothing to relay.